ecophilina/ACCASP-meeting/2019-01-15-project-team-meeting.md

 ### Break for lunch

 * Review of stated deliverables and timeline
+\clearpage

 * High-level discussion/brainstorming of how to achieve project objectives:
     - Start with free idea sharing (<20 min)
     - Provide opportunity for idea refinement, clarification, and discussion of broad conceptual approaches
     - Discuss goal of eventual integration into stock assessments
     - Discuss how to define publishable units

 * Technical discussion of how to achieve project objectives:
     1. Should synoptic survey blocks be treated separately or stitched together?
     2. Which modeling framework should we use?
 TMB vs. INLA vs. Stan
     3. Should we attempt to use other survey data: IPHC, HBLL (inside and outside), sablefish?
         Which environmental variables do these other surveys collect?
-  4. How do we model all 3 spatial dimensions of climate velocity (lat, lon, and depth) and variables (temp, salinity, O2)?
+    4. How do we model all 3 spatial dimensions of climate velocity (latitude, longitude, depth) and variables (temp, salinity, O2)?
     5. Are centre of gravity and area of occupancy appropriate response variables for Canadian waters?
     6. Do we want to account for size structure of populations?
     7. Should we consider multi-species covariance?

 * Brainstorming of ideas for breakout group topics:
     - Some possibilities include:
-    1. Implementing a random walk for environmental covariates (time varying quadratic effects of O2, temp, depth and salinity).
+        1. Implementing a random walk for environmental covariates (time varying quadratic effects of O2, temperature, depth and salinity).
         2. Implementing centre of gravity and area of occupancy calculations.
         3. Brainstorming visualizations for expected patterns.
-    3. Searching broadly for any relevant literature we might have missed.
+        4. Searching broadly for any relevant literature we might have missed.
-    4. Brainstorming our hypotheses for expected outcomes.
+        5. Brainstorming our hypotheses for expected outcomes.
             Are there expected patterns across species groups because of their biology?
             Are there existing hypotheses for some species groups and regions?

-  - Choose priorities and who should tackle which problem.
+* Choose priorities and who should tackle which problem.

-  - Start breakout groups.
+* Start breakout groups.

 ## Day 2: Tuesday, January 22nd 2019

 * Welcome back and review of breakout group objectives and any progress from previous afternoon.

 * Breakout group work (remainder of the morning)